lutz/DeveloperPad/README.md

 ![](https://github.com/lutz/DeveloperPad/blob/337eda8c16f99d30a768435ceae401095741fd33/pad.jpg)

+## MultiKeyboard Macros (Update 2021-11-15)

+I've decided to switch from HID Macros to the (paid) software named [MultiKeyboard Macros](https://mediachance.com/multikeyboard/).
+This software is easier to handle multiple Keyboards and works more stable as HID Macros which is not under developing.

-## HIDMacros
+## ~~HIDMacros~~

-HIDMacros is very old but works if the compatibility mode and the admin mode is activated.
-This small tool allows remapping keys from different devices which is agreat way because windows inteprets multiple keyboards as one.
+~~HIDMacros is very old but works if the compatibility mode and the admin mode is activated.
+This small tool allows remapping keys from different devices which is agreat way because windows inteprets multiple keyboards as one.~~

 ## Microsoft Segoe MDL2